 EDUCATION WATCH - Some days when I actually spend most of my day teaching composition and reading, I think about what a luxury it is for a teacher to be able to do that.
-Because so much of what we do -- what we are asked to do, required to do, compelled by our own conscience to do -- isn't exactly teaching.

 You can say that everything we do is part of the job.
 You can say it all goes with the territory.

 Most of us accept that notion and we're so used to it anyway that we don't generally waste our time on what could or should be.
 We accept that what is referred to as classroom management is a requirement.
 That many students are not entirely willing participants in their own education and if we want to make them willing -- and we can hardly teach them anything without their cooperation -- then we will most certainly have to address some underlying social or psychological baggage some of our students have dragged with them to school each day.